 Here's a roundup of some of the best summer theater programs in Boston, Cambridge, and the suburbs.

-If you are looking for an overnight camp experience or a different type of day camp, take a look around in our new Summer Camp Directory to search by interest, age, or location.
+If you are looking for an overnight camp experience or a different type of day camp, take a look around in our Summer Camp Directory to search by interest, age, or location.
 Our Summer Camps Guide offers more recommendations.

 Boston Children’s Theatre offers summer theater workshops at the Ben Franklin Institute for Technology in the city and Shore Country Day School in Beverly for ages 4-14.
 The one-week introduction to creative play is for younger kids, and each morning, the children explore a different theme through drama, music, and crafts.
 The options for theater development grow with the kids – older children have the opportunity to receive pre-professional training and produce a show.
 The programs for older and more advanced thespians require an audition and are all held on the North Shore.
 Busing from BCT’s Boston Studio is available.